Skip to content

 If you prefer convenience over control, the COSTAR 20 Bar is the better fit.
 If you want the absolute best quality, the De'Longhi Dedica Style justifies its premium.

-Quick facts and the headline features that actually matter day to day.
+The quick facts and the headline features that actually matter day to day.

-Quick Facts
+Quick facts

 Best Pick